Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 where $\text{Adverse signal}_{rt}$ is an aggregate or regional adverse public signal, such as a run on another bank in the same city.
 This specification asks whether the pass-through from runs to failure differs for runs occurring after adverse public signals that are not bank-specific.

 \Cref{tab:pred_run} showed that the occurrence of a run in the same city is one of the strongest non-bank-specific antecedents of a run.
-Column 2 in \Cref{tab:fail_run_signal} shows that runs that coincide with a run on another bank in the same city are 17 percentage points \textit{less} likely to result in failure.
+Column 2 in \Cref{tab:fail_run_signal} shows that runs that coincide with a run on another bank in the same city are 14 pp \textit{less} likely to result in failure compared to other runs.
 The lower probability of failure for such runs is consistent with the notion that a run on another bank leads depositors to become ``jittery.''
-This findings is in line with depositors revising their belief that their own bank is insolvent upward.
-However, in some cases, this signal is not bank-specific and may lead depositors to mistakenly run on healthy banks.
-As consequence, run within the context of runs on other banks are less likely to lead to failure.
+This finding is in line with depositors revising upward their belief that their own bank is insolvent.
+In some cases, this signal leads depositors to mistakenly run on healthy banks.
+As a consequence, runs within the context of runs on other banks are less likely to lead to failure.
+However, the response is not necessarily irrational, as these runs still involve a probability of failure of 30\%, suggesting many of these banks that are run are indeed troubled.

-In column 3 of \Cref{tab:fail_run_signal}, we use the state-level nonfinancial business and national bank failure rates as the proxy of economic conditions.
+In column 3 of \Cref{tab:fail_run_signal}, we use the state-level nonfinancial business failure rates as the proxy of an adverse signal from a deterioration in economic conditions.
 In contrast to the finding for runs on other banks, we find that runs that occur when the state-level business failure rate is elevated are \textit{more} likely to be associated with a bank failure.
-A rise in state-level business failures signals an increase in bank asset losses and thus an increased risk of bank insolvency.
+In terms of magnitudes, a 1 pp rise in the state-level business failure rate---roughly a one standard-deviation increase---raises the pass-through from runs to failure by 7 pp. A rise in state-level business failures signals an increase in bank asset losses and thus an increased risk of bank insolvency.
 Runs in response to this deterioration of economic fundamentals are more likely to translate to failure, as these are precisely the times when banks are more likely to be insolvent.
 Columns 4 and 5 reveal a similar pattern when we use the aggregate nonfinancial business failure rate, rather than the local failure rate.